7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Pro tip: Always consult with a healthcare provider to personalize your carbohydrate intake based on individual needs.

-Creating a diabetic meal plan for weight loss means knowing about protein and fat.
-What you eat affects your blood sugar and helps you stay at a healthy weight12.
+Creating a diabetic meal plan for weight loss means knowing about protein & fat.
+What you eat affects your blood sugar & helps you stay at a healthy weight12.

-A good diabetic meal plan focuses on the right protein and fat.
+A good diabetic meal plan focuses on the right protein & fat.
 Adults should aim for certain amounts each day:

 • Protein intake: 3-4 ounces per meal12